The Account/Fund holder is the ultimate authority for the amount that can be reimbursed with two exceptions:

 - Mileage of the ordinary commute from the employee’s residence to business headquarters is not reimbursable

-The maximum state mileage reimbursement rate for state employees who travel using their personal vehicle decreased from 57.5 cents to 56 cents per mile, effective Jan.
-1, 2021 through December 31, 2021.
+The maximum state mileage reimbursement rate for state employees who travel using their personal vehicle increased from 56 cents to 58.5 cents per mile, effective Jan.
+1, 2022 through December 31, 2022.
 This rate is consistent with the Internal Revenue Service’s standard mileage rate.

 For More Information: